“Single mothers or those traveling alone with small children: please come to the front of the line for immediate boarding.”

 - I make it a point to do ankle twists and massage rich moisturizing lotion on as much skin as possible during the flight to avoid flaking and deep vein thrombosis.
 Economy Class Syndrome is something all passengers should be aware of when negotiating a long-distance flight.

 - Hauling a massive make-up bag of remedies, oils and balms is history.
-TSA regulations have drastically slashed the amount of liquids allowed in hand luggage, so I build my own homemade toiletries travel kit using the allowed quart-sized Ziploc bag.
-I stock up on tester samples, a small deodorant and a mini toothpaste tube.
+TSA regulations have drastically slashed the number of liquids allowed in hand luggage, so I build my own homemade toiletries travel kit using the allowed quart-sized Ziploc bag.
+I stock up on tester samples, a small deodorant, and a mini toothpaste tube.
 A 3-oz refill bottle of eye-cream, a nice moisturizer, a very rich hand lotion, a travel mist.
 That’s all you really need.
 If you care for skin during the flight, all you need before landing is a tinted moisturizer (or a mineral foundation that you apply with a brush) and some blush.
 During my last intercontinental flight with my son from Rome to Los Angeles, I also packed a mini tester tube of mascara and whipped some on right before landing.
 Only to see it trickle down in tears of joy upon embracing our loved ones.

 Safe and happy travels, belles!